MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/securing-privileged-access.md

 ### 1. Separate accounts

 To help separate internet risks (phishing attacks, web browsing) from privileged access accounts, create a dedicated account for all personnel with privileged access.
 Administrators should not be browsing the web, checking their email, and doing day to day productivity tasks with highly privileged accounts.

-Create at least two emergency ["break-glass" emergency access administration accounts](/azure/active-directory/users-groups-roles/directory-emergency-access).

-Additional guidance on this is included in the PAW instructions published [here](http://Aka.ms/CyberPAW).
+More information on this can be found in the section [Separate administrative accounts](securing-privileged-access-reference-material.md#separate-administrative-accounts) of the reference document.

+Follow the guidance in the article [Manage emergency access accounts in Azure AD](/azure/active-directory/users-groups-roles/directory-emergency-access) to create at least two emergency access accounts, with permanently assigned administrator rights, in both your on-premises AD and Azure AD environments.
+These accounts are only for use when traditional administrator accounts are unable to perform a required task such as in a the case of a disaster.

-### 2. Unique local admin passwords for servers and workstations
+### 2. Just in time local admin passwords

-To mitigate the risk of an adversary stealing a local administrator account password hash from the local SAM database and abusing it to attack other computers, you should use the Local Administrator Password Solution (LAPS) tool to configure unique random passwords on each workstation and server and register those passwords in Active Directory.
+To mitigate the risk of an adversary stealing a local administrator account password hash from the local SAM database and abusing it to attack other computers, organizations should ensure every machine has a unique local administrator password.
+The Local Administrator Password Solution (LAPS) tool can configure unique random passwords on each workstation and server store them in Active Directory (AD) protected by an ACL.
+Only eligible authorized users can read or request the reset of these local administrator account passwords.
 You can obtain the Local Administrator Password Solution for use on workstations and servers from [the Microsoft Download Center](http://Aka.ms/LAPS).

 Additional guidance for operating an environment with LAPS and PAWs can be found [here](http://aka.ms/securitystandards).

-### 3. Deploy privileged access workstations
+### 3. Administrative workstations

-To help separate internet risks (phishing attacks, web browsing) from domain administrative privileges, create dedicated privileged access workstations (PAW) for personnel with Azure Active Directory and traditional on-premises Active Directory administrative privileges.

-This step maps to Phase 1 of the PAW program mapped out in the article [Privileged Access Workstations](http://Aka.ms/CyberPAW).
+As an initial security measure for those users with Azure Active Directory and traditional on-premises Active Directory administrative privileges, ensure they are using Windows 10 devices configured with the [Standards for a highly secure Windows 10 device](/windows-hardware/design/device-experiences/oem-highly-secure).
+This maps to [Phase 1: Immediate deployment for Active Directory administrators](privileged-access-workstations.md#phase-1-immediate-deployment-for-active-directory-administrators) of a privileged admin workstation rollout.

 ### 4. Identity attack detection

+[Azure Advanced Threat Protection (ATP)](/azure-advanced-threat-protection/what-is-atp) is a cloud-based security solution that identifies, detects, and helps you investigate advanced threats, compromised identities, and malicious insider actions directed at your on-premises Active Directory environment.

-Deploy [Azure Advanced Threat Protection](http://aka.ms/azureatp) and [Azure AD Identity Protection](/azure/active-directory/identity-protection/index) to help protect hybrid environments from multiple types of advanced targeted cyber attacks and insider threats.
+Additionally [Azure AD Identity Protection](/azure/active-directory/identity-protection/index) can be leveraged to help protect cloud and hybrid environments from threats.

 ## Phase 2: Enhance visibility and control of privileged access